rdegges/python-basicauth/README.md

 ('rdegges', 'omghax!!!')
 ```

-We can also decode the hash directly:
+We can also decode the encoded string directly:

 ``` python
 >>> from basicauth import decode